digitalocean/clusterlint/checks.md

 - Name: `admission-controller-webhook`
 - Groups: `basic`

 Admission control webhooks can disrupt normal cluster operations.
-Specifically, this happens when an admission control webhook:
+Specifically, this happens when an admission control webhook targets a service that:
-* targets a service that does not exist,
+* Does not exist
-* targets a service in a namespace that does not exist.
+* Is in a namespace that does not exist

 ### Example